mmp2/manifold-learning-examples/README.md

 * write code that generates synthetic examples

 Plan for week 2
-- t-SNE on a disk and 2D Gaussian
+ 1.t-SNE on a disk and 2D Gaussian
-- aspect ratio examples: script rectangle, torus, rectangle with hole, ...
+ 2. aspect ratio examples: script rectangle, torus, rectangle with hole, ...
 -- algorithms: isomap, spectral embedding, LLE, t-SNE, UMAP
 - make param files for each data set
-- generate data with variable density
+3. generate data with variable density